doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 It worked!

-The first deployments to the production environment occurred 3 months after switching to Docker, and they were utterly uneventful.
+Deploying the MVP to the production environment occurred 3 months after switching to Docker, and they were utterly uneventful.
 We deployed the same images as we had already been deploying to test and staging, so we knew the dependencies were all there.

+A couple of months after that the full application was deployed.
 We already knew what Oracle issues we were likely to hit and had sorted them out.
 It all worked smoothly, as well it should.

-# Conclusion
+# Sultans Of Swing

+*Yes, I've run out of relevant Dire Straits songs.*

 Given the limits discussed at the start of this post, I was sure getting this thing deployed was going to be a nightmare.
 But necessity is the mother of